-In some cases, surgery may be recommended to help decreased thickened tissues in the heart muscle.
+In some cases, surgery may be recommended to help decrease thickened tissues in the heart muscle.
 This will also help increase blood flow in and out of the heart.

 HCM is a type of cardiomyopathy that causes your heart to grow larger and thicker, making it difficult for the muscle to pump blood as it should.
 While not all cases cause noticeable symptoms, it’s important to treat HCM early on to prevent heart-related complications.

 On the other hand, if you’reexperiencing possible symptoms of HCM, call your doctor right away.
-They can help diagnose this condition accurately and offer a comprehensive treatment plan that can help you feel better.
+They can help diagnose this condition accurately and offer a comprehensive treatment plan to help you feel better.